ufidon/ct/mod2/gf.md

 🍎 Example 10
 ---
-Remove unitproductions from the CFG below
+Remove unit productions from the CFG below
 - S→A | bb
 - A→B | b
 - B→S | a